-In English, ‘family plots’ are larger sections of a cemetery, including burial plots for members of one family.
+In English, a "‘family plots" is a larger section of a cemetery, including burial plots for members of one family.
 Ana Torfs’s installation takes the form of a gallery of forefathers, consisting of fifty framed prints.
-The central figure is Swedish naturalist Carl Linnaeus (1707-1778), who introduced a formal system for the naming of plants, the so-called ‘binomial system’.
+The central figure is Swedish naturalist Carl Linnaeus (1707-1778), who introduced a formal system for the naming of plants, the so-called "binomial system".
 In the era of colonization, Linnaeus’s taxonomy often entailed the dedication of exotic plants to their – usually European – discoverers, commissioners, sponsors, or kings.
-Torfs describes this ‘politics of naming’ as a form of ‘linguistic imperialism’, whence also the allusion to a conspiracy or storyline in the work’s title.
-It refers to the dark side of this ‘family plot’, the hegemonic exclusion of the Other, even in ostensibly objective disciplines such as botany.
+One could describe this "politics of naming" as a form of "linguistic imperialism", whence also the allusion to a conspiracy or storyline in the work’s title.
+It refers to the dark side of this "family plot", the hegemonic exclusion of the Other, even in ostensibly objective disciplines such as botany.

 installation, 25 inkjet prints mounted on aluminium, framed each 70 × 100 cm; 25 lambda prints mounted on aluminium and silkscreen on glass, framed each 44,5 × 32,5 cm, total dimensions variable